DaRKRaM/xbank/README.md

 Plugins:
 PODS: Creation of "Dinero" content type.
-Ultimate Member: memberships login and account.
+Creation of extra field for User.
+(Money -> balance of user) Ultimate Member: memberships login and account.

 Plugin Xbank:
-Custom plugin created to show the deposits history, and Save the Deposits (deposits are a custom post type called "Dinero")
+Custom plugin created to show the deposits history, and Save the Deposits (deposits are a custom post type called "Dinero") You can choose Add or Withdraw.

 Pages:
 Widthdraws are managing on page: